 We are prohibited from making facilitation payments, which are un-tariffed payments made to speed up, obtain or secure an obligation that is already owed to us.
-We are likewise prohibited from engaging in extortion acts, which involves exploiting fear or vulnerability to gain an unfair advantage or benefit.
+For example, if we are awaiting approval from a bank on a wire transfer of funds from a customer account, we cannot offer an improper payment (no matter the value) to speed up or secure that payment.

 Many times, it can be difficult to identify who qualifies as a government official.
 Individuals holding public positions, such as heads of government departments and ministers, are not the only government officials we should be aware of.
-Individuals working for any entity owned or controlled in whole or in part by a government may also considered government officials and any improper payments to them are still violations of the law.
+Individuals working for any entity owned or controlled in whole or in part by a government are also considered government officials and any improper payments to them are still violations of the law.